vdiflorio/nextgenpb_tutorial/docs/guide/visual/visualize.md

 - **`phi_nodes.txt` file:**
   Contains coordinates of boundary nodes (the edges of your computational domain) along with their potential values.

+- **`phi_on_atoms.txt` file:**
+  Contains the coordinates of atom centers and the electrostatic potential values computed at those positions.

 ---

 ## Visualizing in ParaView (Recommended for VTK files)